Molly

 ❤ Alexis

-We had to think fast.
+Tiny Paws Rescue and Sanctuary had to think fast.
 Belle was in need of immediate veterinary care.
 Her wounds were deep, and the smell of infection was taking over her little body.
-We immediately called Tiny Paws Rescue and Sanctuary to let them know Belle needed our help.
 Without any hesitation, the plan was put into place, and Belle was pulled from the Oakdale Animal Shelter.
-The shelter helped make the process a success and Belle was on her way to the veterinary the next morning .
-The team at River Oak Veterinary Hospital in Riverbank, CA wasted no time getting this little lady on the road to recovery.
-Now, with her medication regiment in place, and a game plan, Belle is doing well.
-This is where your story came into place, and you became part of our village.
-Belles teeth needed to be addressed.
+The shelter helped make the process a success and Belle was on her way to the veterinarian the next morning .
+The team at River Oak Veterinary Hospital in Riverbank, California wasted no time getting this little lady on the road to recovery.
+Now, with her medication regimen in place, and a game plan, Belle started doing well.
+This is where Westiemed became part of our village.
+Belles’s teeth needed to be addressed.
 The cost for this procedure was one that can run into the thousands.
 With the generous help from WestieMed, her future is looking bright.
-As soon as she is finished with her antibiotics, Belle will have the dental procedure to remove the last piece of her broken past.
+As soon as she finished her antibiotics, Belle had the dental procedure to remove the last piece of her broken past.
 She’s onto a new life.
 One filled with love, patience, and compassion.
 Welcome to our village!

 With gratitude,